-- The dietary exposure assessment indicates that the residues associated with the proposed MRLs for lasalocid do not represent an unacceptable risk to public health and safety.
-APVMA has already registered the chemical products in this Application and the rejection of the MRLs would result in legally treated poultry products not being able to be legally sold.
-Therefore, the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of poultry products treated with lasalocid to control pests and diseases and improve agricultural productivity. - APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of chemicals on poultry. - The Therapeutic Goods Administration (TGA) of the Commonwealth Department of Health and Ageing has undertaken an appropriate toxicological assessment of the lasalocid and has established relevant ADI. - The Expert Advisory Group on Antimicrobial Resistance (EAGAR) has evaluated the impact of the potential residues of lasalocid in the food supply and has supported the proposed MRLs in this application. - FSANZ has undertaken a preliminary regulation impact assessment process.
+- The dietary exposure assessment indicates that the residues associated with the proposed MRLs for neomycin do not represent an unacceptable risk to public health and safety. - APVMA has already registered neomycin and the rejection of the proposed MRLs would result in legally treated products not being able to be legally sold.
+Therefore, the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of meat commodities treated with neomycin to treat diseases and improve agricultural productivity. - APVMA has assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of the veterinary chemical product. - The Office of Chemical Safety (OCS) of the Therapeutic Goods Administration (TGA) has undertaken an appropriate toxicological assessment of neomycin. - OCS has not yet set an acceptable daily intake for neomycin.
+However, they support the internationally recognised ADI set by the Joint Expert Committee for Food Additives (JECFA) and this has been used in estimated dietary exposure calculations. - The Expert Advisory Group on Antimicrobial Resistance (EAGAR) has evaluated the impact of the potential residues of neomycin in the food supply and has supported the proposed MRLs in this Application.

+- FSANZ has undertaken a preliminary regulation impact assessment process.
 That process concluded that the amendment to the Code is necessary, cost effective and of benefit to both producers and consumers. - None of FSANZ's section 10 objectives of food regulatory measures are compromised by the proposed changes.